Flaxseed & Chia Wraps

 Mix the ground flaxseed and ground chia seeds well.

-I use a teaspoon, and a very small plastic pot.
+I use a teaspoon, and a very small plastic pot to mix the dough.
 I find that the dough doesn’t stick to plastic, and it’s easier to stir the dough rapidly.

-Mix in 30ml boiling/hot water, and stir rapidly.
+Mix in 30ml boiling/hot water to the dry mix, and stir rapidly.
 A ball of dough will start to form.

 Keep stirring rapidly, making sure all of the flour is incorporated.